 The Seljuk Han of Anatolia

-This ruined northern han, located on a Çorum-Samsun road that went out of service, now lies lost in the middle of a forest.
+This ruined northern han, located on a Çorum-Samsun road that fell out of service, now lies lost in the middle of a forest.

 Eravşar, 2017. p.
 196; photo I. Dıvarcı